CoFlows/CoFlows-Workflow/Files/docs/Instructions.md

     sh build.sh local

-This steps populats the Base and Queries sections of the **package.json** file.
+This steps populats the Base, Agents and Queries sections of the **package.json** file.
 It also pulls all dependencies declared in the nuget, jars and pip sections of the **package.json** entries.

 ### Execute
 Run the server in local mode